Visit Jasper National Park in spring for fantastic skiing, quiet trails, great wildlife viewing, and affordable accommodation.

 Where we walk on a frozen riverbed to dazzling ice falls, have a bonfire, and hike some more.

 After scones and coffee at Bear’s Paw Bakery, we drive past herds of bighorn sheep and elk to Maligne Canyon.
 We peer into the depths of the canyon – over 50 metres (160 feet) deep near the second bridge – at natural ice sculptures.
 At the winter Canyon Access Point, we descend onto the frozen riverbed and gain an entirely different perspective.
 The falls look bigger from below and change color depending on how the light hits them.
-We’ve arrived before the tour groups and have the canyon to ourselves, so we linger and enjoy the solitude.
+We’ve arrived before the other tour groups and have the canyon to ourselves, so we linger and enjoy the solitude.

 Lunchtime finds us at Lake Annette for a picnic and bonfire.
 It’s quiet, save for a few cheeky whiskeyjacks who have come see what’s on the menu.
 They flit from tree to tree, closer and closer, until they realize we don’t have any handouts for them.
 (Never feed wildlife!
 Human food isn’t good for wildlife, including birds, and is a ticketable offense.)